 Many have navigated the "how to buy health insurance" question.
 Despite this progress, there are details hidden in the fine print that may be missed while buying a policy.
 With various offerings available in the market, one needs to steer clear of conditions that might complicate coverage and settlements in the future.

-There are a few things that needs to avoided and checked for when buying health insurance.
+There are a few things that should be avoided and checked for when buying health insurance.

 Steering Clear Of Co-Pay Systems